Philippus/elastic4s/README.md

 ###### 2.0.1

+* #473 Added missing "filter" clause from bool query
-* #475 fixed breaking change in terms query
+* #475 Fixed breaking change in terms query
+* #474 Added "item" likes to more like this query

 ###### 2.0.0